Choose a backup method

 - Open iTunes and connect your device to your computer.

 - Save content that you downloaded from the iTunes Store or App Store by clicking File > Devices > Transfer Purchases.
-If you're using Windows and you don't see a File menu, press the Alt key.
+Then wait for the transfer to finish.
+If you're using Windows and you don't see a File menu, hold down the Control and B keys.

-- After the process ends, you can see if your backup finished successfully by clicking iTunes Preferences > Devices.
+- After the process ends, you can see if your backup finished successfully in iTunes Preferences > Devices.
 You should see the name of your device with the date and time that iTunes created the backup.
+If you encrypted your backup, you should also see beside the name of your device.